-Murray Barnhart, Corkscrew Volunteer Naturalist and Live Snake Ambassador, will talk to visitors about these intriguing creatures in the Corkscrew Swamp Sanctuary Blair Audubon Visitor Center on Monday: November 13, 2017 from noon to 1 p.m. in the Blair Audubon Center.
+Murray Barnhart, Corkscrew Volunteer Naturalist and Live Snake Ambassador, will talk to visitors about these intriguing creatures in the Corkscrew Swamp Sanctuary Blair Audubon Visitor Center.

-Meet and greet one of our ambassador snakes and learn about their importance in the environment, including their role in the Sanctuary’s habitats.
+Meet and greet one of our ambassador snakes and learn about the importance of snakes in the environment, including their role in the Sanctuary’s habitats.
 For those adventurous visitors, you will be able to see these snakes up close and even get a chance to safely touch them while they are handled by our trained docents.

 Corkscrew has several snakes, baby alligators, and other creatures that are used for education purposes to teach about these creatures while enabling participants to look at their environment with a holistic view.
 Important concepts such as habitat, interdependence and adaptations are reinforced throughout the program.